Inclusionary Housing BMR Ownership Program Overview

 In general, BMR owners may refinance their units only to take advantage of a new loan that benefits the owner financially (e.g. a lower rate or lower monthly payments).
 Owners must contact our office for prior approval of all refinancing and must work with an approved BMR lender.

-Inheritance is limited in the case of the death of a BMR owner.
+In the case of the death of a BMR owner.
+Inheritance is limited.

 OTHER HOUSING RESOURCES